Employee engagement isn't static

 4. Reporting at the team level

-Don’t wait 2 years between surveys.
+The last best practice for employee engagement surveys is don’t wait 2 years between surveys.
 An awful lot can happen to an employee in two years, and the impact of planned actions is extremely hard to measure after so long.
 If you want to address engagement, keep surveys short and measure regularly.